daphnechong/music-matrix-tutorial/README.md

 * Remove the temporary button, and make the columns start playing on pageLoad.

 ### You're done!
 Feedback, improvements and pull requests are welcome.
+If you put your code on github, you can publish your matrix using [github pages](https://pages.github.com/).

+### About
+This tutorial is available under the MIT licence.

+Created by [Daphne Chong](http://daphnechong.com) for Women Who Code "Fun with Javascript" meetup, July 2014.
+There is a [blog post](http://daphnechong.com/2014/06/18/creating-a-music-matrix/) about it, and the [source](https://github.com/daphnechong/music-matrix) of the [original matrix](http://daphnechong.github.io/music-matrix) is also available on github.